ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2024.md

 ---
 template: logorb
-# Community - Wear Your Hats
+# Wear Your Hats

-- You are an individual - not an employee
+- You are an individual here - not an employee
-- No corporate participation at Apache: vendor-neutral
+- All participation is by individuals - not companies
 - **Individuals** get recognition
   - Side effect for corporate teams: each employee participates separately
   - Side effect for **you**: your merit stays with **you** across jobs

 .bottomnote[https://theapacheway.com/hats/]
+.topnote[vendor neutral]

 ???
 The ASF does not allow direct corporate participation in projects.